danbev/learning-ai/notes/ggml-quantization.md

 This is pretty similar to what we have seen before but notice that the quantized values array are now 32 elements long.
 And the type is `int8_t` which is 1 byte and not `uint8_t`.
-This is because the lower quantization blocks we have seen so far is because the values are all positive, like for 4 bits we have 0000b-1111b (0-15d).
+This is because the lower quantization blocks we have seen so far the values are all positive, like for 4 bits we have 0000b-1111b (0-15d).
 But now we have 8 bits so we can represent negative values as well which as another advantage of having symmetric quantization.
 But other than that the quantization is the same as before.

 ### `block_q8_1`
 ```c